CactusEggs/CactusEggs/README.md

    Special interests of psychology, & World of Warcraft. ^_^
 <p align="center">
    ⋆˙˳𓂃𓂃𓂃𓂃𓊝𓂃𓂃𓂃  (high tier) kins are jay walker (ninjago), vash (trigun),  john egbert (homestuck), yosuke (P4)
+<p align="center">   all my  kins are usually just variants of these guys ^
 <p align="center">
   ALL MY FRIENDS ARE AMAZING.
 I LOVE THEM SO MUCH.
 YOU DO NOT UNDERSTAND.
 <p align="center">